-Your gluteal muscles do a lot more than you may realise, and by not keeping them active through regular isolation exercises you are sacrificing your posterior strength and potentially making yourself susceptible to knee and back issues.
+Your gluteal muscles do a lot more than you may realise, and by not keeping them active through regular isolation exercises you are sacrificing your posterior strength, and potentially making yourself susceptible to knee and back problems.

 People who regularly train their lower body in the gym think that their gluteal muscles are really strong, unaware that their lifestyle can easily lead them into “gluteal amnesia,” a term used by Dr Stuart McGill, a professor of spine biomechanics at the University of Waterloo.
 This particularly affects those with office and desk jobs as long periods of sitting day after day can have a detrimental effect on glute activity.